GB 2312: EUC-CN

 EUC-CN is often used as the character encoding (i.e. for external storage) in programs that deal with GB/T 2312, thus maintaining compatibility with ASCII.
 Two bytes are used to represent every character not found in ASCII.
 The value of the first byte is from 0xA1–0xF7 (161–247), while the value of the second byte is from 0xA1–0xFE (161–254).
 Since all of these ranges are beyond ASCII, like UTF-8, it is possible to check if a byte is part of a multi-byte construct when using EUC-CN, but not if a byte is first or last.

 Compared to UTF-8, GB/T 2312 (whether native or encoded in EUC-CN) is more storage efficient: while UTF-8 uses three bytes per CJK ideograph, GB/T 2312 only uses two.
 However, GB/T 2312 does not cover as many ideographs as Unicode does.

-To map the kuten code points to EUC bytes, add 160 (0xA0) to both the row number (ku or qū, 区) and cell/column number (ten or wèi, 位).
+To map the qūwèi code points to EUC bytes, add 160 (0xA0) to both the row number (or qū, 区) and cell/column number (ten or wèi, 位).
 The result of addition to the row number of the code point will form the high byte, and the result of addition to the cell number of the code point will form the low byte.